 “My grandfather used to come in and clear each section of the forest, and the burnt material from the clearing would be organic fertilizer for the soil,” Barry said.

-The practice, known as prescribed burning, has been used by indigenous groups in the area for centuries to maintain the forest and facilitate travel between wooded areas.
+The practice, known as prescribed burning, has been used for centuries by Indigenous groups in the area to maintain the forest and facilitate travel between wooded areas.
 Barry later added that it’s become more common in the last few years for people to spend a lot of money on the charred material from controlled burns to get a better pH value in their soil.

 Aiding Barry in some of the more laborious preparations for the April event was Sean Torres, the 24-year-old grandson of former Chief Mark “Quiet Hawk” Gould.
 Torres has served as the field manager for Cohanzick for the past year and a half since it opened, and plans on pursuing a future career in the arborist industry.